OpenTwinCities/st-paul-councilmatic/README.md

 ## Issues

 This is not currently working as the [scraper](https://github.com/fgregg/legistar-scrape) is not working for the [St. Paul Legistar site](http://stpaul.legistar.com/Legislation.aspx) (advanced search).
+The St. Paul Legistar site does not supply introduction date which is a key field in Councilmatic.
+Either the scraper needs to be updated, or the Council Clerk needs to supply this information.

 ## Install